morganstanley/hobbes/doc/en/logging/hi.rst

 Reading the file
 ----------------

 ::

   $ hi
-  [...]
   > messages = inputFile :: (LoadFile "./SimpleLogger/2018.09.26/data.log" w) => w

 That's how we open the file in hi.
 It looks a bit cryptic, so let's try to unpack it a little bit.

 Firstly, this is simply an assignment of something called ``inputFile`` to the name ``messages``.
 The interesting bit is in the type annotation, which you might remember from :ref:`this previous section <type_annotations>`.
-This one is a little more long-winded than what we've seen before - but that's essentially what it is: a tighter specification for the _type_ of what ``messages`` is.
+This one is a little more long-winded than what we've seen before - but that's essentially what it is: a tighter specification for the *type* of what ``messages`` is.

 And that's interesting, because it's a gentle hint at the fact that ``messages`` is a *type-safe* collection of all the structured data inside the file we've specified there, ``data.log``!